 As with Epilepsy, the seizures differ from person to person and can range from staring blankly (dissociation), to blackouts, to falling to the ground with various parts of the body, or the whole body, twitching and jerking.
 People are generally aware (but not always) of what is occurring but are unable to respond.

 It is currently believed that functional seizures are triggered by the brain’s response to overwhelming stress, which can be from emotional or physical (e.g. pain) triggers, but there may be other causes.
 For some people symptoms may proceed a specific traumatic incident (such as abuse, accident or death of a loved one), and for others, an accumulation of stress over time.
 Many people are confused by the diagnosis as they don’t feel particularly stressed.

 How is it diagnosed

 Due to the similarity with epilepsy, functional seizures are diagnosed by specialist neurologists or epilepsy consultants.
 A detailed description of seizures, ideally seeing them in person or on home video, is the mainstay of diagnosis.
 Some people are sent to hospital for several days of video telemetry to try to capture a seizure on video and EEG.

 How people are affected

-- Tramadol 100Mg Online has been set up by medical professionals in 2016 to provide information and guidance for young people diagnosed, and their families.
+- www.neurokid.co.uk has been set up by medical professionals in 2016 to provide information and guidance for young people diagnosed, and their families.

-With the correct treatment and support, some people are able to gain some control over their seizures with a significant reduction in the number of events.
+With the correct treatment and support, people may be able to gain some control over their seizures with a significant reduction in the number of events.
 However, others may continue to have daily, debilitating seizures for many years.
 Research is continually going on into this condition.